-If option 43 is set to 1, (multi-burner for fire tube applications), then all MMs will fire simultaneously.
-The slaves will always take the firing rate from the master, including when the master has been put in low flame hold or hand mode.
+This operation mode is most common in multi-burner fire-tube boiler applications.
+Fully linked operation can be selected by setting option 43 to 1, in this case all MMs will fire simultaneously, the Slave MM(s) will always take the firing rate from the Master MM, including when the master has been put in low flame hold or hand mode.
 All MMs will start-up together and phases are checked for multi-burner sync - position to purge, position to start, ignition and modulation.

-All burners will fire simultaneously at all times; the internal stat of all MMs will open if any one of the burners is shut down by external stat.
+All burners will always fire simultaneously; the internal stat of all MMs will open if any one of the MMs is shut down by an external stat.

-If a lockout or error occurs on one of the MMs, then both burners will turn off, until the lockout/error has been reset.
-Both MM will proceed to start-up and fire simultaneously
+If a lockout or error occurs on one of the MMs, then all burners will turn off, until the lockout/error has been reset, all MMs will proceed to start-up and fire simultaneously